Dates: April 6 – May 29, 2024

 - The best meals prepared by our top cook staff

-- Veteran American mountain guide staff with over a decade of guiding in Nepal, to ensure seamless delivery and safety procedures
+- Veteran American mountain guide staff with over 16 years of guiding in Nepal, to ensure seamless delivery and safety procedures

 - Communications tent with access to satellite phone and email, dispatches of the team progress on our news site